airbytehq/airbyte/docs/integrations/sources/google-ads-migrations.md

 Users should:
 - Refresh the source schema
-- And reset affected streams after upgrading to ensure uninterrupted syncs.
+- Reset affected streams after upgrading to ensure uninterrupted syncs.

 ## Upgrading to 2.0.0